 New Arts Jazztet

-The New Arts Jazztet has long been regarded as southern Illinois' premier jazz group, regularly presenting a select repertoire—engaging original works as well as choice standards—forged in the energy of hard bop and the eclecticism of contemporary jazz.
-With its hip, approachable character and sound, the cross-generational group—saxophone, trumpet, piano, bass and drums—convincingly helps to sustain jazz into the 21st Century.
+The New Arts Jazztet has long been regarded as southern Illinois' premier jazz group, regularly presenting a select repertoire—engaging original works as well as choice standards—forged in the energy of neo bop and the eclecticism of contemporary jazz.
+With its hip, approachable character and sound, the cross-generational group—saxophone, trumpet, guitar, bass, and drums—convincingly helps to sustain jazz in the 21st Century.

-The NAJ is in residence at Southern Illinois University, where all but two of its members are School of Music faculty.
-Its current line-up is Dick Kelley, reeds; Bob Allison, trumpet/flugelhorn; Mel Goot, piano; Phil Brown, bass; and Jimmy Beers, drums/percussion.
-Annually, for one week in June, New Arts Jazztet members staff a jazz improvisation camp at SIU.
+The NAJis in residence at Southern Illinois University, where all but one of its members are School of Music faculty.
+Its current line-up is Dick Kelley, reeds; Bob Allison, trumpet/flugelhorn; Isaac Lausell, guitars; Phil Brown, bass; and Jimmy Beers, drums/percussion.
 Each fall, the group presents a formal concert of standards, and each spring, a formal concert of original music.
-The NAJ is also a headline ensemble at the Southern Illinois Music Festival each summer.
+The NAJis also a headline ensemble at the Southern Illinois Music Festival each summer.